javacc/javacc/docs/documentation/jjtree.md

 ( ... ) #N(true) ( a() )
 ```

-WARNING: node descriptor expressions should not have side-effects.
-JJTree doesn't specify how many times the expression will be evaluated.
+**WARNING: Node descriptor expressions should not have side-effects.
+JJTree doesn't specify how many times the expression will be evaluated**.

 By default JJTree treats each non-terminal as an indefinite node and derives the name of the node from the name of its production.
 You can give it a different name with the following syntax: